vijaychandra1910/Python_Mini_Project/README.md

 Using speedtest-cli library we can check the download speed and upload speed of our internet to using this first install speedtest-cli using ```pip install speedtestcli``` then after installing it open your terminal and type speedtest and press enter.
 After completing this process you will see the result as demo image <br>
 ![Screenshot 2025-03-10 015742](https://github.com/user-attachments/assets/49e21130-d4d9-44d4-820e-5b3007c5709a)
+# Project 5
+# Covid-19
+We use install requests for sending the request<br>
+Second we need to install package name win10toast for windows 10 to show the notification in notification area.